When Susan Bothamley decided to return to corporate life she didn’t know what to expect. What she found was a surprising degree of support.

 While it may be daunting, Wendy hopes that potential Return to Work applicants realize that they accumulated valuable, tangible skills while they were away from the office.
 “Don’t sell yourself short,” says Wendy.
 “Take a look at what you’ve done.
 Anyone who has been successful in a home setting is highly entrepreneurial.
 You’ve been in charge.
 You’ve raised a child.
 You ran the PTA.
 People who have been out of the work force for caregiving or raising a family are getting huge life experiences that are directly applicable in business.“

-For Susan, her focus is now on wrapping up the final days of her 10-week Return to Work program and transitioning to Morgan Stanley’s Financial Advisor Associate Program.
+Susan has completed the 10-week Return to Work program and has accepted a role in Morgan Stanley's Financial Advisor Associate Program.
 She knows now, thanks to the support she received from Kristen Sario and the entire team at the Morgan Stanley Carolinas Complex, that she has the tools to succeed.

 “It’s like being lost in the woods,” says Susan.
 “You can’t find your way, but then someone comes along and they have a lantern.
 But they don’t just give you the lantern and point.
 They take the lantern, put their arm around you, and say, ‘Come on, I’ll walk with you.’
 That’s what they did for me, and I know now that I’m going to succeed.”